Juand0145/low_level_programming/0x0C-more_malloc_free/README.md

-In this directory we will continue working with Malloc and free command but now we add Calloc and realloc, for the purpose of this task of practicing and fully understanding cenpet or allocating and relocating memory.
+In this directory we will continue working with Malloc and free command but now we add Calloc and realloc, for the purpose of this task of practicing and fully understanding cpcept of allocating and relocating memory.

 0-malloc_checked.c is a function that allocates memory using malloc.